truffle-hog/truffle-hog/MANUAL.md

 ## Basics

 ### Key combinations
-- `Strg+x` algorithmically positions the nodes of the graph according to the current zoom level to *look nice*.
+- `CTRL+X` algorithmically positions the nodes of the graph according to the current zoom level to *look nice*.
 If it does not, try to zoom out a bit, there might not be enough place on your current zoom level to work on.
-- `Strg+a` selects all nodes (see section Filters below).
+- `CTRL+A` selects all nodes (see section Filters below).
-- `Strg+q` closes the program properly just like clicking the `X` on the window decoration would.
+- `CTRL+Q` closes the program properly just like clicking the `X` on the window decoration would.

 ## Filters